 Welcome

-Today, the Society runs a varied programme of talks held through the winter in Sheffield, and visits to excavations and sites of interest, as well as publishing papers in its Transactions.
+Today, the Society runs a varied programme of talks held through the winter in Sheffield, and organises visits to excavations and sites of interest, as well as publishing papers in its Transactions.
 There are opportunities to help with projects such as site monitoring, fieldwalking and finds processing.
 The Society also plays a role in sharing information of archaeological interest, networking with the heritage community and in responding to initiatives and consultations.

-Up to 2015 there was also a Field Research Section, established in 1949 to compile a sites and monuments record (the foundation for the present Historic Environment Record or HER) and later also to undertake site monitoring, field work and excavations in South Yorkshire and north-east Derbyshire.
+Up to 2015 there was also a Field Research Section, established in 1949 to compile a sites and monuments record (the foundation for the present Historic Environment Record or HER) and later also to undertake site monitoring, fieldwork and excavations in South Yorkshire and north-east Derbyshire.